 Do I Need a Lawyer to Write a Separation Agreement?

-You can represent yourself in a North Carolina divorce, and that includes drafting your own Separation Agreement.
+You can represent yourself in a North Carolina divorce, including drafting your Separation Agreement.

-However, it’s important to recognize that a Separation Agreement addresses all the major aspects of your life, including your finances.
-The Separation Agreement will determine who is responsible for real estate, including the title and mortgage, as well as how you and your spouse divide debt.
+However, it’s essential to recognize that a Separation Agreement addresses all the significant aspects of your life, including your finances.
+For example, the Separation Agreement will determine who is responsible for real estate, including the title and mortgage, and how you and your spouse divide debt.

-If you have children, the Separation Agreement can also determine how you and your spouse share or divide custody, as well as how you handle visitation with your child.
+If you have children, the Separation Agreement can also determine how you and your spouse share or divide custody and how you handle visitation with your child.

-The Separation Agreement can approach this in great detail, discussing things such as health insurance co-pays for the child, who will cover the cost of sports and extracurriculars, and how you and your spouse will divide visitation time over holidays.
+The Separation Agreement can approach this in great detail, discussing health insurance co-pays for the child, who will cover the cost of sports and extracurriculars, and how you and your spouse will divide visitation time over holidays.

-These issues can be quite complex, which is why it’s generally in a person’s best interest to work with an experienced North Carolina divorce lawyer like Attorney Lori Vitale.
+These issues can be pretty complex, so it’s generally in a person’s best interest to work with an experienced North Carolina divorce lawyer like Attorney Lori Vitale.

-If you attempt to draft your own Separation Agreement, going back to court later to fix any mistakes or unclear provisions can end up being quite costly and time-consuming.
-If the judge rules against you, you could also end up with a contract that puts you in a financial bind.
+If you attempt to draft your Separation Agreement, going back to court later to fix any mistakes or unclear provisions can be quite costly and time-consuming.
+In addition, if the judge rules against you, you could also end up with a contract that puts you in a financial bind.

-Some people also ask if they can share a divorce lawyer with their spouse.
-The law prohibits two spouses from using the same family law lawyer in a divorce, as the lawyer must only represent the interests of their client.
+Some people ask if they can share a divorce lawyer with their spouse.
+However, the law prohibits two spouses from using the same family law lawyer in a divorce, as the lawyer must only represent the client’s interests.

 A lawyer can’t represent two opposing sides in a case, as this is an inherent conflict of interest.
-As a result, each spouse must obtain their own divorce lawyer.
+As a result, each spouse must obtain a divorce lawyer.

 Can I Still Live with My Spouse Before the Divorce?

-North Carolina law requires the spouses to live separate and apart for a minimum of one year before they can file for a divorce.
+North Carolina law requires the spouses to live separately and apart for a minimum of one year before they can file for a divorce.

 In most cases, this means living in two separate places.
-It’s not necessary to obtain a formal agreement, document or court filing to start the process of living apart.
+Therefore, obtaining a formal agreement, document, or court filing is unnecessary to start living apart.

-In some cases, couples try to live apart while remaining in the same residence.
-They might do this because they can’t afford to purchase or rent an additional residence.
+Sometimes, couples try to live apart while remaining in the same residence.
+They might do this because they can’t afford to purchase or rent an additional home.

-If you attempt to do this, there is a risk that the court could refuse to grant the divorce on the grounds that you and your spouse failed to meet the requirement of living separate and apart.
-It’s in your best interest to consult the counsel of an experienced Raleigh divorce lawyer at Vitale Family Law in North Carolina.
+If you attempt to do this, there is a risk that the court could refuse to grant the divorce because you and your spouse failed to meet the requirement of living separately and apart.
+Therefore, it’s in your best interest to consult the counsel of an experienced Raleigh divorce lawyer at Vitale Family Law in North Carolina.
 Their divorce attorneys will be able to determine what’s best for each unique situation and continue with you every step of the process.